stonepros/stone/doc/man/8/stone-objectstore-tool.rst

 Modifying Objects
 -----------------
 These commands modify state of an OSD.
-The OSD must not be running when ceph-objectstore-tool is used.
+The OSD must not be running when stone-objectstore-tool is used.

 Listing Objects and Placement Groups
 ------------------------------------

 Make sure that the target OSD is down::

-   systemctl status ceph-osd@$OSD_NUMBER
+   systemctl status stone-osd@$OSD_NUMBER

 Identify all objects within an OSD::

-   ceph-objectstore-tool --data-path $PATH_TO_OSD --op list
+   stone-objectstore-tool --data-path $PATH_TO_OSD --op list

 Identify all objects within a placement group::

-   ceph-objectstore-tool --data-path $PATH_TO_OSD --pgid $PG_ID --op list
+   stone-objectstore-tool --data-path $PATH_TO_OSD --pgid $PG_ID --op list

 Identify the placement group (PG) that an object belongs to::

-   ceph-objectstore-tool --data-path $PATH_TO_OSD --op list $OBJECT_ID
+   stone-objectstore-tool --data-path $PATH_TO_OSD --op list $OBJECT_ID

 Fixing Lost Objects